Garden Mulches

 Inorganic Mulch

-Inorganic mulch has a certain place to play in landscape gardening but they lack the benefits of improving the soil that are provided with organic mulches.
-Because inorganic mulch is permanent they may be hard to remove when you decide you want to re-design your garden or alter your garden plans in the future.
+Types of inorganic mulch do have a role in landscape gardening but they lack the benefits of improving the soil that are provided with organic types.
+Because inorganic material is permanent it may be hard to remove when you decide you want to re-design or alter your garden layout in the future.

-Personally I prefer to use organic mulches and will therefore concentrate this article on the organic mulching methods and types.
+Personally I prefer to use natural materials and will therefore concentrate this article on the organic mulching methods and types.

 Types of Organic Mulch Material

-Lawn and Grass Cuttings work really well when used in vegetable gardening provided you do not spread grass that has seeds in it.
-In other words, be careful not to put long grass or hay on your vegetable garden otherwise you will have a lot of grass sprouting there.
+Lawn and grass cuttings work really well when used in vegetable gardening provided you do not spread grass that has seeds in it.
+In other words, be careful not to put long grass or hay on your vegetable garden otherwise you will have a lot of grass sprouting.
 Most lawn clippings are of short grass without seed heads and therefore will not cause a problem and will rot down nicely.
-Grass clippings do not look so nice on flower beds though.
+Grass clippings do not look so attractive on flower beds though.

 Leaves and leaf mould are usually quite easy to find, particularly in the fall!
 Decomposed leaves provide excellent mulch while also putting nutrients back into the soil.
 Apply in the autumn to give winter protection and they will have rotted down by the spring.